 The purpose of this exercise has been to establish a base year that facilitates reporting for the business units.
 By identifying the largest emission sources, the foundation is also laid for more detailed data collection in the future.
-To improve the accuracy of future emissions reporting, there will be a shift to activity data in the next year, focusing on areas with the highest emissions.
+To improve the accuracy of future emissions reporting, we are shifting to activity data, focusing on areas with the highest emissions.
 Activity data involves collecting more specific data, such as actual fuel consumption and energy use.